HISPlayer/Unity_Video_Player/README.md

 <br>

 ##  [NEW!](https://hisplayer.github.io/UnityVideoUpload/#/README)
-> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK** that lets you upload local video files to our server and transcode them into HLS and DASH streaming formats quickly and reliably.
-Need to convert file-based content into streaming assets for broadcast and multi-screen delivery at scale?
+> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK** that lets you upload local video files to our server and transcode them into HLS and DASH streaming formats directly from our Unity SDK.
+Need to convert file-based content into streaming assets for multi-screen delivery at scale?
 Contact us here: [contact@hisplayer.com](mailto:contact@hisplayer.com)
 >
 > We can help you with the full **end-to-end** delivery and playback.
 <br>